Scalping Trading Explained: A Proven Method to Build a High-Probability Scalping Strategy

 3.4.
 Pullback scalping

-Pullback trading involves entering trades after a brief correction within an existing trend.
-Instead of chasing price, traders wait for temporary retracements and then enter in the direction of the dominant trend.
-This approach often offers excellent risk-to-reward ratios when executed correctly.
+Instead of chasing price, traders wait for minor corrections and enter in the direction of the dominant intraday trend, often achieving favorable risk-to-reward ratios.

 This quick trade offers unique advantages, but it also comes with specific challenges.